BioinformaticsSTU/TGStools/README.md

 ----------------------------
 ## staAS
 ----------------------------
-analyze alternative events by SUPPA and calculate the proportion of each alternative splicing event in different samples and produce graphs.
+Analyzing alternative events by SUPPA and calculate the proportion of each alternative splicing event in different samples and produce graphs.
 ### Input files

 #### gtf file